David Gordon Scott

 David Gordon Scott is a British criminologist, abolitionist and author.
 He is a criminologist at The Open University in Milton Keynes.

-Scott's research interests span the field of criminology, particularly focusing on socialist ethics, abolitionism, social harm, liberative justice, harms of capitalist states, and state-corporate harm.
+Scott's research interests span the field of criminology, particularly focusing on socialist ethics, abolitionism, social murder, liberative justice, harms of capitalist states, and state-corporate harm.

 Scott is the Co-Founding Editor of the Journal Justice, Power and Resistance.
 He is also known for his contributions in documentaries including Punishment: A Failed Social Experiment and the BBC Ideas Viewpoint – What Would A World Without Prisons Be Like?

 Early life and education

 Scott received a B.A. honors degree in Applied Social Science in 1994 and a post-graduate master's degree in Crime, Deviance and Social Policy in 1996 from Lancaster University.
-Later, in 2006, he completed his PhD under the supervision of Barbara Hudson from the University of Central Lancashire, and his thesis was titled Ghosts beyond our realm: A neo-abolitionist analysis of prisoner human rights and prison office culture He has also earned a certificate in Adult Education teaching from City and Guilds and became a Fellow of higher education academy.
+Later, in 2006, he completed his PhD under the supervision of Barbara Hudson from the University of Central Lancashire, and his thesis was titled Ghosts beyond our realm: A neo-abolitionist analysis of prisoner human rights and prison officer culture He has also earned a certificate in Adult Education teaching from City and Guilds and became a Fellow of higher education academy.